Technology

 Open your browser:

-The first tab demonstrates the simplest real-time pattern: a broadcast chat where every connected browser tab sees every message instantly.
+A classic broadcast chat where every connected browser tab sees every message in real time.
+The server is the hub — all messages flow through it via Socket.IO.
 Open the app in two or more tabs, type a message in any tab, and watch it appear in all the others.

 // lib/socket/chatHandler.ts